One of the proudest moments in East Bierley's history when they won the National Village Cup at Lord's in 1979

 He was invaluable in making early breakthroughs with the ball, and could also accelerate the scoring down the order with the bat.
 He was many pundits’ choice as the best overseas player in the league.

-The hat-trick of Priestley Cup wins between 1998 and 2000, under the leadership of Dermot McGrath, was a considerable feat and one that no other club has ever achieved.
-Appropriately the man of the match awards went to Bierley players Dermot McGrath, Robert Burton and Anthony McGrath respectively.
+The 2000 team above completed a hat-trick of Priestley Cup wins from 1998 under the leadership of Dermot McGrath.
+It was a considerable feat and one that no other club has ever achieved.
+Appropriately the Man of the Match Awards went to Bierley players Dermot McGrath, Robert Burton and Anthony McGrath respectively.

 However, the hat-trick was immediately preceded by a Cup Final defeat.